Lasting Powers of Attorney

 Even if they are not receiving payment, your attorneys can claim reasonable out-of-pocket expenses for travelling or telephone calls and other reasonable costs incurred whilst undertaking their duties as your attorneys.

 For each LPA you make, you must appoint someone to act as a certificate provider.
 A certificate provider is someone who can confirm that you understand the document and that you are not under any pressure to make it.

 You can choose from two types of certificate provider; either someone who has known you personally for at least two years, or someone with the relevant professional skills and expertise to certify your LPA, for example, a medical professional or a lawyer.

 There are restrictions on who can act as your certificate provider.
 Your certificate provider must not be a member of either your family or your attorney’s family, an employee or business partner or an employee of the care home if you reside in one.

 You can also name up to five people in your LPA who will be entitled to receive notification of when an application is made to register your LPA for use by your attorneys.
 Selecting people to be notified on registration of your LPA is an important safeguard.

-At Onions & Davies, we believe that everyone should consider making an LPA, particularly in relation to your property and affairs.
+At Onions & Davies, we believe everyone should consider making an LPA, particularly concerning your property and affairs.

 This involves considerable red tape and is very expensive.
 It can often take as long as six months for a Deputy to be appointed, leading to delays in being able to access your money for payment of bills, care home fees, etc and/or in being able to make decisions concerning your health and welfare.